 The arresting agency cannot complete a vehicle forfeiture action until you have been convicted of the alleged criminal offense, had your driver's license revoked under the Implied Consent law or both of these things have happened.

 What can you do if your vehicle has been forfeited?

 If your vehicle has been forfeited, you have options.
 You have the right to file a Petition for Judicial Determination to review the vehicle forfeiture.
 You must file this petition within 60 days of receiving the Notice of Seizure and Intent to Forfeit in order for you to be heard by a District Court judge.
 If you do not, then you have waived your right to this petition.
 You may also be able to have your vehicle released by posting a bond or surrendering the vehicle's title.

-To learn more about your options with vehicle forfeiture and DWI/DUI charges, contact attorney Eric J. Olson.
+To learn more about your options with vehicle forfeiture and DWI/DUI charges, Contact Olson Defense.